readicculus/model_registry/packages/VIAME-JoBBS-Models/README.md

 # VIAME JoBBS Models
 Pipelines for use in desktop applications VIAME, SEAL-TK, or through the command line kwiver pipeline runner.

+### Installation
+Download the `configs.tar.gz` archive from Zenodo and place the contents in SEALTK/VIAME's `configs` directory.
+To view the most up to date instructions, go to the github page for this project.

+To run examples you will need to download the `example_imagery.tar.gz` from Zenodo and extract it in the examples folder as seen below.
+Instructions for running examples can be found below.

 ### Folder structure
 ```
 VIAME-JoBBS-Models